-The Learning Transitions Research Unit (UR LT) is jointly supported by CY Cergy Paris Université and the Learning Planet Institute.
-Her main focus is the study of transitions and transitions in learning.
+The Learning Transitions Research Unit (UR LT) is a joint research unit of CY Cergy Paris Université & the Learning Planet Institute.
+It broadly focuses on learning about transitions and the transitions of learning.

-The overall aim is to develop scientific theories, methods and tools for dealing with transitions in learning, based on interdisciplinarity, citizen science, collective intelligence and artificial intelligence.
+The general objective is to build scientific theories, methods and tools for addressing learning transitions, based on interdisciplinarity, citizen science, collective intelligence and artificial intelligence.

 • Learning Transitions Research Unit (UR LT)